Exclusive: Rudy Giuliani interviewed in special counsel’s 2020 election interference probe - Local News 8

 Sources say that some of the grand jury questioning has centered on the actions of top lawyers around Trump, including Giuliani, with investigators seeking information about their baseless claims of widespread voter fraud.

+Ted Goodman, a Giuliani political adviser, told CNN that “the appearance was entirely voluntary and conducted in a professional manner.”

-An attorney for Giuliani declined to comment.
-A spokesman for the special counsel’s office also declined to comment.
+A spokesman for the special counsel’s office declined to comment to CNN.

 The special counsel’s office has long shown interest in several members of Trump’s post-election legal team, including Giuliani, Sidney Powell and John Eastman, as well as former Justice Department appointee Jeffrey Clark, who tried to help Trump’s push to use the department to overturn the election.